dowellbe/whataretheodds/README.md

+# whataretheodds
-# whataretheodds It is a function that will upload a random number given the upper bound number in JavaScript.
+It is a program that will generate a random number given the upper bound limit in JavaScript.